Avoid These 3 Common Mistakes When Selling Your Business

 Sell your business Confidentially

-A confidential sale for an intelligent business owner should be a top priority.
+A confidential sale for most business owners is a top priority.
 Virtually any business is subject to competitive pressures or has employees who will become frightened if they find out that the business is being sold.
 Without a confidential sale, competitors will be more likely to steal customers or employees, suppliers may not give good vendor terms, or employees may become dissatisfied or even quit.

 Virtually Impossible for Sellers to Sell on Their Own Confidentially

-Experience has shown that it is almost impossible for a business owner to get in contact with prospects themselves (by advertising the business themselves or by simply waiting to be approached by ‘prospects’) and still maintain the confidentiality of their business.
+It is almost impossible for a business owner to advertise their business themselves and still maintain the confidentiality of the sale.
 Further, prospects need to be qualified so the business owner does not waste his or her time with prospects that can not afford to buy the business or can not get the proper financing.
+There must be an intermediary – such as a professional business broker – between the seller and prospective buyers in order to maintain confidentiality.

-Maximizing the sale of your business and minimizing risk to your business requires an accurate and up to date financials or means of showing the true income of you business, knowing the true value of your business, and maintaining the confidentiality of the sale during the selling process.
+Maximizing the sale of your business and minimizing risk to your business requires an accurate and up to date financials or means of showing the true income of the business, knowing the true value of the business, and maintaining the confidentiality of the sale during the selling process.
 These three simple steps will sure to result in the successful sale of your business.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your business.